-BAO were one of the first people to bring Taiwan’s deliciously fluffy steamed buns to the London market back in 2015.
+BAO was one of the first restaurants to bring Taiwan’s deliciously fluffy steamed buns to the London market back in 2015.

-And now, at last, they’ve brought their buns to the London market.
+And now, at last, it’s brought those buns to the London market.

-BAO Borough is stationed right next to the thick of traders, a stone’s throw from El Pastor on Stoney Street.
+BAO Borough is stationed right next to London’s most famous food market, a stone’s throw from El Pastor and the other delights of Stoney Street.
 With a roomy dining area lit by a cool, angular skylight it’s BAO’s largest space to date, and its size is seemingly amplified by the huge mirrored wall at the back.
 It all feels very casual & informal, with stool seating, simple decor, and even a hatch leading directly from the kitchen to the street for anyone wanting to grab something on their way past.

 Bun-wise, the menu includes several new additions to add to their Classic (stuffed with slow-braised pork belly, coriander, fermented greens, and peanut powder).
 You can expect a chicken nugget bao with hot sauce & Sichuan mayo; a hot-dog-esque shrimp ‘Shia Song’ bao loaded with carrot, celery, and mayo; and a smoked aubergine bao decorated with a wonton crisp.

 Non-bun-wise, there’s a grill putting out juicy scallops with spiced beef butter; hot yellow chilli chicken wings; and glazed tofu with pickled cabbage.
-It’s all kind of street-style, apparently inspired by ‘late-night commuter food’ across Asia.
-And there are plans in the not-too-distant future to have a slightly fancier omakase of 8 dishes chosen by the chef (plus a bao, just for good measure).
+It’s all kind of street-style, inspired by ‘late-night commuter food’ across Asia.

 The drinks are just as impressive, with highballs made by blending fruit from their Taiwan-style ‘fruit fridge’ and ultra-carbonated soda from their Suntory Whisky Soda machine (one of only two in the country), yielding drinks like their Lemon Tower, with salted citrus cordial, whisky, and a literal tower of lemon slices.
 Otherwise, there’s BAO beer, BAO sake, BAO wine, and cocktails such as their QQ-HI, which has an intriguing combo of lager, grape liquor, and aloe vera foam.